KusumSAnand/data-visualization-using-Tableau/README.md

-#  Data Visualization using Tableau
+#  Visualizing Tableau Story - Flight performance pattern

+## Project Overview
 The project analyses the flight performance pattern for the period period Jan 2010 - Dec 2017.
 The result of the analysis is narrated as a Tableau Story.

 The Story points analysed are -
 - Overview of the top airports affected by delay.
 - Top affected carriers in terms of delay,cancellation and diversions by year and by month.